Room number: Numbering systems

-Floor + One digit
+Floor + one digit

 Some places in Brazil use a system in which the floor number is followed by only one number.
 In this system, apartment 52 is the second apartment on the 5th floor.

-Floor + Two digits
+Floor + two digits

-In many places, the number of a room is determined by the number of the floor followed by two digits that inform the number of the room itself, even if there are less than 10 rooms per floor.
-This system is used in the United States by the University of Hawaiʻi at Mānoa for buildings with less than 99 rooms per floor.
+In many places, the number of a room is determined by the number of the floor followed by two digits that inform the number of the room itself, even if there are fewer than 10 rooms per floor.
+This system is used in the United States by the University of Hawaiʻi at Mānoa for buildings with fewer than 99 rooms per floor.
 This way, the 5th's floor 2nd apartment would be number 502.

 In Sweden, floor numbers must have two digits, followed by two digits for the room number.
 Floor numbers start from 10 at ground level, and go down for underground floors, and up for above ground floors.
 In Sweden, the 5th's floor 2nd apartment would be number 1502.